Bordeaux Trading Post: History

-The army bought Ft.
-Laramie from the fur company during the California Gold Rush of 1849.
+The army bought Fort Laramie from the fur company during the California Gold Rush of 1849.
 In that year Bordeaux went into business for himself.
 Enemy Crow Indians from Montana raided his post on Bordeaux Creek.
-Friendly Sioux under Red Leaf and Two Strikes pursued the war party and fought an inconclusive battle 25 miles west at Crow Butte, named in honor of the fight.
+Friendly Sioux under Red Leaf and Two Strikes pursued the war party and fought an inconclusive battle 25 miles (40 km) west at Crow Butte, named in honor of the fight.

-Bordeaux prospered and eventually operated a store and ranch near Ft.
-Laramie and a stock ranch on Chugwater Creek in Wyoming.
-He served as an interpreter at the Ft.
-Laramie Treaty of 1868.
+Bordeaux prospered and eventually operated a store and ranch near Fort Laramie and a stock ranch on Chugwater Creek in Wyoming.
+He served as an interpreter at the Fort Laramie Treaty of 1868.
 His son, Louis, often ran the Bordeaux Creek post in later years.
-After the Civil War, conditions on the Northern Plains were unsettled and the trade often degenerated into the supplying of contraband arms to Indians resisting government efforts to force them onto reservations.
-In 1872 Jim Bordeaux abandoned his western interests and moved to Ft.
-Randall on the Missouri, where he had several government contracts to supply hay, firewood, and other services to the army.
+After the American Civil War, conditions on the Northern Plains were unsettled and the trade often degenerated into the supplying of contraband arms to Indians resisting government efforts to force them onto reservations.
+In 1872 Jim Bordeaux abandoned his western interests and moved to Fort Randall on the Missouri, where he had several government contracts to supply hay, firewood, and other services to the army.
 He died of pneumonia in 1878 at 64 years of age.

-Immediately after Bordeaux left, Francis Boucher, son-in-law of Spotted Tail, head chief of the Brule Sioux, occupied the post on Bordeaux Creek.
-Probably with the tacit support of Spotted Tail, Boucher, known as “Bushy” to the Indians, played a dangerous game of smuggling arms and ammunition to the warriors valiantly fighting against the army.
+Immediately after Bordeaux left, Francis Boucher, son-in-law of Spotted Tail, head chief of the Brulé Sioux, occupied the post on Bordeaux Creek.
+Probably with the tacit support of Spotted Tail, Boucher, known as “Bushy” to the Indians, played a dangerous game of smuggling arms and ammunition to the warriors fighting against the army.
 Undoubtedly guns and cartridges from this post figured in the defeats of Generals Custer and Crook.
 Finally, in August 1876, army troopers caught Boucher with 40,000 rounds of ammunition and put him out of business.
 The next year, the last free Indians crossed into Canada or surrendered and were moved to permanent reservations.
 The post on Bordeaux Creek had fallen into ruins by the time the railroad and the first homesteaders reached the Pine Ridge in 1885.

 An official state historical marker detailing the history of the Bordeaux Trading post was placed on the museum grounds in 1967.
 The Chadron Area Chamber of Commerce provided funds for its erection.
 Edgar Red Cloud, grandson of old chief Red Cloud, delivered the benediction and sang the Sioux national anthem.